 If you are breastfeeding or plan to breastfeed, tell your doctor.
 It is not known if KEYTRUDA passes into your breast milk.
 Do not breastfeed during treatment with KEYTRUDA and for 4 months after your final dose of KEYTRUDA.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Common side effects in people who received KEYTRUDA include feeling tired, decreased appetite, and shortness of breath.
+Common side effects of KEYTRUDA include feeling tired, itching, diarrhea, decreased appetite, rash, shortness of breath, constipation, and nausea.